nextcloud/spreed/docs/api-v1.md

 * Response:
     - Header:
         + `200 OK`
-        + `404 Not Found` When the room could not be found for the participant
+        + `404 Not Found` When the conversation could not be found for the participant

-### Leave a call (but staying in the room for future calls and chat)
+### Leave a call (but staying in the conversation for future calls and chat)

 * Method: `DELETE`
 * Endpoint: `/call/{token}`